jbeck018/account-filter-demo/README.md

+# Starting the app

+1. First you'll need to spin up a postgres database and seed it with Prisma.

+To do so, run `npm run start:docker` (might need to install docker-compose first) The `.env` in the repo should work out the gates with that docker image and prisma.

+2. Migrate and seed the database with some dummy data

+Run `npm run migrate` followed by `npx prisma db seed`.

+3. Run codegen and start up the development server:

+Run the following: `npm i && npm run codegen && npm run dev`

+4. Code away!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.